WWF trademark dispute: International dispute and subsequent 1994 agreement

 By 1993, despite the 1989 agreement, both parties had been involved in further disputes, as the Federation had grown in popularity across Europe.
 Both the Fund and Federation had contested international trademark applications the other party had made.
 The Fund obtained an interim injunction against the distributor of the Federation's WWF Magazine in Switzerland, citing trademark infringements.

-The "block" logo used by the Federation from 1982 to 1997.
-The Fund felt that the logo was more readable as "WF" rather than "WWF", so was permitted in their 1994 agreement.
+The WWF "block" logo used by the Federation from 1982 to 1997.
+This logo was seen to be more readable as "WF", rather than "WWF", so was permitted in the 1994 agreement with the Fund.

 On January 20, 1994, the Fund and the Federation formed a new agreement, including that the Federation would stop using the "WWF" initials in printed, written, or visual form in connection with its business, though allowances were made for pre-approved merchandise and publications.
-The Federation was also prohibited from filing any new trademarks with the "WWF" initials and had to cancel existing registrations, except for those associated with the Federation's “block" logo.
-The "block" logo was seen by the Fund to be less readable as "WWF", as it looked more like "WF".
+The Federation was also prohibited from filing any new trademarks with the "WWF" initials and had to cancel existing registrations, except for those associated with the Federation's WWF “block" logo.
+The WWF "block" logo was a highly stylised version of the "WWF" initialism, appearing to look more like "WF".
 The Federation was allowed to occasionally use the initials in verbal contexts, such as referring to the “WWF champion", but was otherwise expected to avoid using them.
 Other terms included that business partners were required to exclusively refer to the company as the "World Wrestling Federation".

 Federation's 1997 website and logo violations

-In December 1996, the Federation registered WWF.com, later launching their website in the summer of 1997.
+In September 1996, the Federation registered WWF.com, later launching their website in the summer of 1997.
 While the website used "World Wrestling Federation" in its title, the use of "WWF" in the domain name was problematic with the Fund.
 In November 1997, as part of a corporate rebranding strategy, the Federation introduced a new logo at their Survivor Series pay-per-view event, informally referred to as the "scratch" logo.
 As this logo represented the W's in a different format to that of the previous "block" logo, the Fund felt it more clearly represented the "WWF" initials instead of "WF".

 As a result of the previous actions, legal friction between the two entities continued, including various cease and desist letters being sent from the Fund to the Federation and its business partners in the late 1990s.
 In May 1999, a variation of the WWF "scratch" logo was used for a British Sky Box Office promotional advertisement relating to the WWF No Mercy live pay-per-view event from the Manchester Evening News Arena, splitting the "WW" from the "F" entirely.
-This logo was a one-off, and would not appear in any other footage or promotional material.

 The WWF "scratch" logo that was introduced at Survivor Series 1997, without permission of the Fund.
-This logo was found in court to have violated the 1994 agreement, as it displayed itself more as "WWF", than "WF".
+This logo was found in court to have violated the 1994 agreement, as the court ruled it displayed itself more as "WWF", than "WF".
 In May 2002, WWE modified the logo to remove the "F" and just display as "WW".